datagrok/ergonomic-keyboard/README.md

 I want an ergonomic keyboard, but with a mix of features I haven't so far found commercially, in kits, or other enthusiasts' designs.

+# Build log

+TODO: include photos

+### v5

+v4's switch placement algorithm assumes a constant angle at which the finger should strike the key.
+Observe that a range of angles from perpendicular to about 60 degrees is comfortable.
+Use this flexibility to bring the switch angles (and keycap centers) closer together.

+v4 prints the entire "key bowl" as one solid object.
+Instead, explore ways to print separated parts, requiring less support material, to be connected using standard hardware (e.g. M3 machine screws and nuts, and/or zip ties.)

+Result: (TODO)

+### v4

+Improved the "bowl" of v3 to avoid so much wasted support material.

+Result: As I feared, the vertical finger travel feels quite weird.
+But, I can operate all the keys without finger stretching, lateral finger movement, hand travel, or wrist movement.
+Could I get used to it?
+Maybe I'll try again to reorient the keys.

+### v3

+Hypothesis: determining maximum and minimum finger stretch can inform the derivation of a function that positions each switch and angles it toward the pad of the finger at that position.
+A distribution of switches across that range of motion should result in a board that can be typed on without moving the palms.

+Result: the "plate and post" support proved difficult to print and generated a lot of wasteful support material.
+I did not get a complete print.
+I should try to build more 45-degree angles into the design, to obviate the need for support material.

+Notes:

+- Happy with improvements to the "key bowl/boat," but the way I implemented it in OpenSCAD made it difficult to add supports.
+The "plate and post" was admittedly hastily added with a lot of tedious nudging-around.

+- I used my [Logitech M570](https://www.logitech.com/en-us/product/wireless-trackball-m570) trackball as a reference for this build.
+Notable difference between my trackball and my keyboard: I use the trackball with a palm-rest; the hand does not travel, the wrist does not move.
+Compare to most keyboards which require wrist-rests, that you're not supposed to use while typing.
+Can I make a keyboard that is comfortable with zero hand travel?

+- I wonder if I could mash-up my wireless trackball and the keyboard, replacing one of the thumb clusters.
+A combination pointing-device and curved-keyboard reminds me of the [King's Assembly](https://www.kickstarter.com/projects/70308014/kings-assembly-a-computer-mouse-full-of-awesome), which I didn't like because who wants to slide their bulky keyboard around their desk?
+And it seems like every keystroke would jostle the pointer.
+But a trackball instead could work well!

+### v2

+Hypothesis: with some keys angled sharply together, the pinky can still reach a 4th row without it being angled so much that it is struck with the fingernail.

+Result: it is difficult to reach over the first row to reach the 4th row, depending on the angle.
+It will be easier to evaluate success if I print a whole hand worth of keys and angle it consistently.

+### v1

+Hypothesis: Angling the switches will let me cram DSA caps together as closely as possible, making it easy to reach many of them with minimal finger travel.

+Conclusion: Due to the angle, some caps are necessarily struck with the tip of the fingernail.
+This is uncomfortable.

 # Goals

 I have two primary goals, and they often conflict: